attaattaatta/ispdb/README.md

 --columns <name1,name2,...>
 Show or export only selected columns.

+--clean
+When --columns has one column, print or export only values without table borders and totals.

 -d, --dest <ipv4> [root_password|root_key]
-Connect to destination server as root and run generated ispmanager API commands.
+Connect to destination server over SSH as root and run generated ispmanager API commands.

+-p, --port <port>
+SSH port for --dest (default: 22).

 --force
 Use only together with --dest.
 Ignore ispmanager API errors and panel log errors, but do not ignore SSH failures or database parsing failures.

+--overwrite
+Use only together with --dest.
+Allow replacing conflicting entities on the destination side.

+--no-delete-packages
+Use only together with --dest.
+Install missing panel packages but do not remove already installed destination packages.

+--copy-configs
+Use only together with --dest.
+Copy supported service configuration files after package install and entity creation.

+--no-change-ip-addresses
+Use only together with --dest.
+Keep source IP addresses in copied configs and generated destination commands.

 --log [off|info|warn|error|crit|debug] [file]
 Write logs to console and optionally to file.